- For Hospital Administrators

 - The practice of anesthesia is a recognized nursing and medical specialty unified by the same standard of care.

-- CRNAs are educated and trained to function independent of anesthesiologists and studies confirm that their safety and level of care equals that of anesthesiologists.
+- CRNAs are educated and trained to function independently of anesthesiologists and studies confirm that their safety and level of care equals that of anesthesiologists.

 - CRNAs are available to provide safe, cost-effective anesthesia services in hospitals and ASCs.